Let us begin with a number that should stop every conversation in America. Yet it provokes only silence, deflection, or rehearsed outrage.

 But before we reach for excuses — before we deploy the usual structural explanations — let us do something almost no one is willing to do.
 Let us look backward.

-In 1940, the out-of-wedlock birth rate for Black Americans was 19% (Census Bureau, Historical Statistics of the United States, Series B 28–35).
-In 1960, it was 22% (National Center for Health Statistics, Vital Statistics of the United States, 1960).
-In 1965, when Daniel Patrick Moynihan — then Assistant Secretary of Labor under Lyndon Johnson — wrote his now-famous report on the Black family, it was 25%, and Moynihan considered it a crisis.
+In 1940, the out-of-wedlock birth rate for Black Americans was 19% (Census Bureau, Historical Statistics of the United States).
+In 1960, it was 22% (National Center for Health Statistics).
+In 1965, when Daniel Patrick Moynihan — then Assistant Secretary of Labor under Lyndon Johnson — wrote his now-famous report on the Black family, it was 25%.
+Moynihan considered it a crisis.

 He was not a conservative.
 He was not a Republican.
-He was a liberal Democrat working in a liberal administration, and he looked at a 25% out-of-wedlock birth rate and wrote, in language that now reads as prophetic, that “the fundamental problem” facing the Black community was “the deterioration of the Negro family” (Moynihan, The Negro Family: The Case for National Action, U.S. Department of Labor, 1965).
+He was a liberal Democrat working in a liberal administration.
+He looked at a 25% out-of-wedlock birth rate and wrote, in language that now reads as prophetic, that “the fundamental problem” facing the Black community was “the deterioration of the Negro family” (Moynihan, The Negro Family — The Case for National Action, U.S. Department of Labor, 1965).

 For this, he was called a racist.
 His report was buried.
 His name became, in progressive circles, a synonym for blaming the victim.